yracine/device-type.myneurio/readme.md

 You can click on any new My Appliance objects created and see their populated attributes.

 /*******************************************************************************************************************/

-8) Under the SmartThings app (on your tablet or smartphone), you should then see the new Object under the 'Things' shortcut on the dashboard
+8) Under the SmartThings app (on your tablet or smartphone), you should then see the new Neurio Objects under the 'Things' shortcut on the dashboard

 /*******************************************************************************************************************/

 /*******************************************************************************************************************/